CienKang/Discord.Encourage-Bot/README.md

  ##  Reference
 For more Details use official documentation of [discord.js](https://discord.js.org/#/)

+You can go to Website which offers free api for random quotes : [zenquotes](https://zenquotes.io/api)

 This Project was made after watching the following video : [Youtube](https://www.youtube.com/watch?v=7rU_KyudGBY)